1f1n/Dragon/README.md

 <p>
 1. Load <code>data/Solana/TopTraders/tokens.txt</code> with contract addresses.<br>
 2. Enter the amount of threads you'd like to use.<br>
+3. Select whether you'd like to use proxies or not.<br>
-3. Receive your top traders data.
+4. Receive your top traders data.
 </p>

 <h1 align="left">